 - When building a new fixturing cable, follow a set pattern such as pin 1 goes to cavity 1, pin 2 to cavity 2, and so on.
 Wiring the connector pins/cavities in order will make troubleshooting and repair easier.

-- Verify the Smart-Light registration by probing the connector after it has been registered.
+- Verify the Smart-Lights device registration by probing the connector after it has been registered.
 From the main window of easy-wire, select “Create Test” then “Learn with easy-wire adapters or Smart-Adapters.”
 Once the software has scanned the cable, select “Probe Points” from the Edit window.
 Probe each pin of the adapter and confirm that the correct pin is displayed in the probe window.

 In some cases, not all fixturing connects directly to the tester.
 Sometimes intermediate fixturing is used.
 Intermediate fixturing will connect to the tester on one end and have some type of adapter system on the other end.
 The header strip is an example of intermediate fixturing.

 This system is used to preserve connectors on the tester or to make exchanging cables easier.
-Fixturing cables, with Smart-Lights attached, can be connected in any position to the adapter end of the intermediate fixturing device.
+Fixturing cables, with Smart-Lights devices attached, can be connected in any position to the adapter end of the intermediate fixturing device.
 However, the intermediate fixturing must then connect to the tester in the same position.
 If the fixturing is connected to the tester out of order, the tester will not recognize the cables and could produce false results.
-Not even Smart-Lights can help if the intermediate fixturing is set up incorrectly.
+Not even Smart-Lights devices can help if the intermediate fixturing is set up incorrectly.

 During a Test

-Cirris easy-wire software detects Smart-Lights at certain points in the setup process and when starting a test.
-Moving around fixturing cables after the software has detected the Smart-Lights can create problems for the test process.
+Cirris easy-wire software detects Smart-Lights devices at certain points in the setup process and when starting a test.
+Moving around fixturing cables after the software has detected the Smart-Lights devices can create problems for the test process.
 For example, after starting a test run, do not rearrange the fixturing.
 The software will not recognize the change during a test run and will produce false results.